Plywood vs OSB For Flooring: Which Is The Best Choice?

 Additionally, OSB production creates less wood waste and is a more resource-efficient process.
 Plywood, while also an engineered wood product, often requires more energy and resources to produce.

-Applications and Versatility: Where Can You Use Plywood vs OSB for Flooring?
+Applications And Versatility: Where Can You Use Plywood vs OSB For Flooring?

 Both plywood and OSB are versatile materials and can be used in a wide range of applications.